 Some insights for you, while you await internal response.

-As per the NIST – 800 security standards framework (a catalog of security and privacy controls defined by National Institute of Standards and Technology), an organization for it be cyber re-silent needs to consider the following key protocols,
+As per the NIST – 800 security standards framework (a catalog of security and privacy controls defined by National Institute of Standards and Technology), an organization for it to be cyber re-silent needs to consider the following key protocols,

 - Identify – Develop organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities.
 Categories include – Asset Management, Business Environment, Governance, Risk assessment & management strategy